OpenNTI/nti.webhooks/docs/glossary.rst

       .. seealso:: :class:`~.IWebhookSubscription`

+   trigger
+      An :class:`zope.interface.interfaces.IObjectEvent`, when
+      notified through :func:`zope.event.notify` may trigger a
+      matching subscription to attempt a delivery.

    active
       Of a subscription: An existing subscription is active if it is ready to accept webhook deliveries.
 Contrast with